-- the preparation/establishment of emergency plans, - the appointment of personnel to assigned

-- duties,

-- the arrangement of training and exercises,

-- the appropriate liaison with local Police, Fire authorities and other emergency organisations.
+- the preparation/establishment of emergency plans, - the appointment of personnel to assigned duties, - the arrangement of training and exercises, - the appropriate liaison with local Police, Fire authorities and other emergency organisations.

-The Emergency Control Organisation is made up of representatives of the key stakeholders at the Complex-the Land Manager, GBOTA, LTC, AIE and GVC Australia.
-(Ladbrokes).
+The Emergency Control Organisation is made up of representatives of the key stakeholders at the Complex.